datafx/wz_proxy/README.md

 ## Troubleshooting

 **Port not reachable from phone:**
-- Make sure your phone is on the same WiFi network, or connected via WireGuard VPN
+- Make sure your phone is on the same WiFi network, or connected via VPN
 - Double-check the port number in the SpectreNav URL
 - Test with Safari on iPhone: `http://YOUR_LOCAL_IP:8099/health` should return `{"status": "ok"}`